ummarikram/PathFinding/README.md

 # PATH FINDING

-The A* search algorithm visualization using the power of C++ & OpenGL.
+The A* & dijkstra search algorithm visualization using the power of C++ & OpenGL.

-# INSTRUCTIONS
+## INSTRUCTIONS

 * Use the 'S' KEY to select/deselect a start point (Green Block) and the 'E' KEY to select/deselect an end point (Red Block).